 - Transactions are transparent and irreversible.

 - A cryptocurrency’s worth can’t be controlled; it’s entirely dependent on demand.

 - Crypto is subject to criminal activity due to the highly anonymous nature of transactions.
 To increase your safety, we recommend using a secure messenger with P2P crypto capabilities, such as Grapherex.

-- The purchasing power of cryptocurrency is currently limited, as many businesses do not accept it as payment.
-However, this might not be a downside for much longer; big-name businesses like Tesla, AT&T, and Microsoft are hopping on board with crypto payments.
-Slowly but surely, smaller businesses will follow suit.
+- The purchasing power of cryptocurrency is very limited, as many businesses do not accept it as payment.

-Сryptocurrency is still so new, however, the explosive growth of Bitcoin and altcoins points to a promising future.
+As cryptocurrency is still so new, it’s difficult to definitively say how various coins will perform 5–10 years from now.
+However, the explosive growth of Bitcoin and altcoins points to a promising future.